john-hewitt/conditional-probing/README.md

     The `v_entropy` files store a single float: the variational entropy as estimated on the `{dev,train}` set.
 The `label_acc` files store a single float: the part-of-speech tagging accuracies on the `{dev,train}` set.
 The `params` file stores the probe parameters.

-1. Make a minimal change to the config file, say replacing the `google/bert_uncased_L-2_H-128_A-2` model with the `google/bert_uncased_L-4_H-128_A-2` model.
-This is the same dimensionality, but the model has a total of 4 layers, not 2.
-Do you expect the probe performance at layer 1 to go up or down, given that the model is deeper?
+1. Make a minimal change to the config file, say replacing the `roberta-base` model with another model, specified by its huggingface identifier string.

 ## YAML-centric Design